FOR IMMEDIATE RELEASE

 Premises Liability Defense

-ORLANDO ― Michele D. Morales and Robin N. Khanal, partners in the Orlando office of Quintairos, Prieto, Wood & Boyer, P.A., secured a complete defense verdict in an admitted liability case on behalf of the largest multinational retail chain.
+ORLANDO ― Robin N. Khanal, Quintairos, Prieto, Wood & Boyer, P.A., Orlando office partner, secured a complete defense verdict in an admitted liability case on behalf of the largest multinational retail chain.
 Attorneys from the nation’s largest personal injury law firm represented the plaintiff.
 Plaintiff’s counsel urged the jury to return a verdict of $1,600,000.00.
 Instead the jury returned a complete defense verdict and awarded nothing.

 Plaintiff alleged she had been struck by a shopping cart pushed forward by an employee driving a mechanical cart.
 She claimed various injuries including back pain and radiating leg pain.
 These complaints culminated in a back surgery and a permanent impairment rating.